belloum/reproducible-monitoring/README.md

 - visualization.py this file allows a synoptic view of user activities.
 More specifically, this file contains the code source to visualize the output of analysis rules for sensor failure and activity detection.

+# Installation

+You need Perl with its core modules installed.
+The Allen code has been tested on Perl versions 5.18 and MacOS X, but should work on other configurations as well.

+For the visualization we have run the python scripts on Anaconda Jupyter.

 # Getting started

 **Part 1:**
-1. Download the files of reproducibilitymonitoring repository, for the execution you need perl (we used perl 5 version 18 over macOS 10.14.6)
+1. Download the files of reproducibilitymonitoring repository
 2. Open your terminal and go to the folder of the downlowded files
 3. Execute activity monitoring rules (log-analyses.aln) over the public dataset (dataset.csv) that we provided by typing:
 `make out\dataset`.